-Deferred inflows of resources represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+Deferred inflows of resources represents an acquisition of net position that applies to a future reporting period and so will not be recognized as an inflow of resources (revenue) until that time.
 The Village has two items that qualify for reporting in this category.
 First is unavailable revenues reported in the governmental funds when potential revenues do not meet the availability criterion for recognition in the current period.
 In subsequent periods, when the availability criterion is met, unavailable revenues are reclassified as revenues.
 In the government-wide financial statements, unavailable revenues are treated as revenues.
 The second item is related to pensions reported in the government-wide Statement of Net Position.
-This represents the effect of the net change in the Village's proportion of the collective net pension liability and difference during the measurement periods between the Village's contributions and its proportionate share of total contributions to the pension systems not included in pension and the net difference between projected and actual earnings on pension plan investments.
+This represents the effect of the net change in the Village's proportion of the collective net pension liability and the change in the service award program assets or liability not included in pension expense.